Neural-Systems-at-UIO/QUINT_workflow/docs/Ilastik.rst

 =============

 .. note::

+  Any image analysis software may be used to generate the segmentations as long as they meet the requirements of the Nutil software, listed `here <https://nutil.readthedocs.io/en/latest/QuantifierInput.html#preparing-the-segmentations>`_.

-  These instructions were written by the Nesys group to describe the use of ilastik for the QUINT workflow.
+  These instructions describe the use of ilastik for the QUINT workflow.
 Find the latest instructions and download `here <https://www.ilastik.org /download.html>`_.

-  Any image analysis software may be used to generate the segmentations as long as they meet the requirements of the Nutil software listed `here <https://nutil.readthedocs.io/en/latest/QuantifierInput.html#preparing-the-segmentations>`_.

 * Ilastik is a supervised machine learning tool for feature extraction by segmentation.
 * The segmentations from ilastik are 8-bit PNG images that appear black.
 To visualise the segmentation, apply the Glasbey lookup table to the images with a tool such as FIJI.
-This applies constrasting RGB colours to the different classes, which allows a visual validation step prior to quantification.
+This applies constrasting RGB colours to the different classes, which allows a visual validation step prior to quantification with Nutil.
 Instructions for how to do this are found below.

 .. image:: images_ilastik/Segmentation.PNG